bradgarropy/bradgarropy.com/content/posts/my-workout-routine.md

 tags: ["fitness", "workout"]
 ---

 Over my years of experience exercising, I've come to realized that a hybrid approach to training is the most effective way to keep me strong, athletic, and flexible.

-Here is the five day split that I'm currently running.
+I'm currently running a five day split, where I lift for four days then run on the last day.
+I workout in our garage gym, no matter the weather.
+Over the years it has become pretty well equipped.

 I start each session with a power lifting movement.
 I work up to a heavy set of anywhere from one to five reps.
 I use periodization to increase my strength over time.

 After the power lifting exercise I transition to bodybuilding exercises that focus on hypertrophy and time under tension.
 I vary these exercises to ensure even growth.
 I also swap between dumbbell, cable, and EZ bar movements to stimulate muscles differently.

 To round out the week I like to go for a long run to make sure my cardiovascular health stays in check.

+![gym-right][gym-right]

 ## Chest & Triceps